Tomodachi-Street/Tomodachi-Street/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-<h3 align="center">Derrick Eberlein's Personal Website</h3>
+<h3 align="center">Tomodachi Street</h3>

 </div>

-Welcome to the repository for my personal website, hosted at [derrickeberlein.dev](https://derrickeberlein.dev/).
+Welcome to the repository for the Tomodachi Street website, hosted at [tomodachistreet.org](https://tomodachistreet.org/).
 This portfolio showcases my skills as a developer, including my projects, resume, and contact options.
 It's designed to provide hiring managers and recruiters with a quick and convenient snapshot of my capabilities.

 <!-- TABLE OF CONTENTS -->
 <details>